Raistlin82/btp-sap-odata-to-mcp-server-optimized/docs/TOOL_REFERENCE.md

 ## Category 4: AI and Real-Time Capabilities

-Advanced tools for optimization, process analysis, and real-time monitoring.
+These advanced tools provide deeper insights and live data monitoring.
+They are typically orchestrated by the `sap-smart-query` router.

 ### 9. `query-performance-optimizer`

--   **Description**: Analyzes a slow OData query and suggests optimizations.
+-   **Description**: Analyzes a slow or inefficient OData query and suggests optimizations.
+For example, it might recommend using `$select` to limit columns or adding a missing `$filter`.
+-   **Parameters**:
+    - `query` (string, required): The OData query to analyze.
 -   **Authentication**: **Required**.

 ### 10. `business-process-insights`

--   **Description**: Analyzes transactional data to identify bottlenecks and inefficiencies in business processes.
+-   **Description**: Analyzes a stream of transactional data (e.g., sales orders over time) to identify process bottlenecks, inefficiencies, or deviation from norms.
+-   **Parameters**:
+    - `data` (array, required): A time-series array of transactional data.
+    - `processType` (string, required): The business process to analyze (e.g., "OrderToCash").
 -   **Authentication**: **Required**.

 ### 11. `realtime-data-stream`

--   **Description**: Opens a WebSocket channel for real-time data streaming.
+-   **Description**: Establishes a WebSocket connection to provide a live stream of data from an SAP entity.
+Useful for building real-time dashboards or monitoring critical events.
--   **Authentication**: Not required to start the stream, but may be required to access specific data.
+-   **Parameters**:
+    - `serviceId` (string, required): The ID of the service.
+    - `entityName` (string, required): The name of the entity to stream.
+    - `filter` (string, optional): An OData filter to apply to the stream.
+-   **Authentication**: **Required**.

 ### 12. `kpi-dashboard-builder`

--   **Description**: Creates and manages dashboards with Key Performance Indicators (KPIs) based on SAP data.
+-   **Description**: A high-level tool that generates a complete dashboard configuration for a specific business KPI.
+It identifies the right entities, queries, and visualizations.
+-   **Parameters**:
+    - `kpiName` (string, required): The name of the KPI to build a dashboard for (e.g., "Monthly Recurring Revenue").
 -   **Authentication**: **Required**.

 ---